 Additional GAH Military Programs

-In addition to no-cost mental health care, Give an Hour® partners with several leading veteran and military service nonprofits, governmental agencies, and others to provide enhanced programming for specific military populations.
+In addition to barrier free mental health care, Give an Hour® partners with several leading veteran and military service nonprofits, governmental agencies, and others to provide enhanced programming for specific military populations.